lombardero/cheatsheets/1-python/1-2-advanced-libraries/1-2-1-async/asyncio.md

 ## 1.1 Coroutines

+In general terms, a coroutine is nothing more than a function that can pause its execution until reaching `return`, and it can pass control to another coroutine for some time.

 Coroutines are the way functions are defined to run concurrently in Python.
 Coroutines are similar to regular functions, in the way that if they are sent unexecuted, they are still a `function` object.
 But as opposed to functions, if executed, coroutines